 We strongly encourage investors to receive electronic communications.
 The benefits of electronic communications are providing faster access to key information, reducing the environment impacts from printing and postage, and keeping costs down.
-Any investor currently receiving hard copy communications can visit the Link Investor Centre to move to electronic communications.
+Any investor currently receiving hard copy communications can visit the MUFG Corporate Markets Investor Centre (formerly Link Investor Centre) to move to electronic communications.

-The 2022 Annual Shareholder Meeting was a "hybrid" meeting that shareholders could either attend in person at Eden Park in Auckland or participate virtually by attending, asking questions and voting via the online platform.
-We plan to use this hybrid structure again for the 2023 Annual Shareholder Meeting.
+The 2023 Annual Shareholder Meeting was a "hybrid" meeting that shareholders could either attend in person at the Rydges in Wellington or participate virtually by attending, asking questions and voting via the online platform.
+We plan to use this hybrid structure again for the 2024 Annual Shareholder Meeting.
 Our directors, Chief Executive Officer and members of the Leadership Team attend the meeting each year and welcome the opportunity to meet with shareholders.